 The issue is far from resolved.
 The Cruise Passenger Protection Act contains several provisions that, taken together, would significantly increase government oversight.
 They include the creation of an advisory committee for passenger vessel consumer protection and the addition of a new director-level position within the Transportation Department to act as a liaison between victims of cruise crime and the federal government.
 Among other things, the law authorizes the secretary of homeland security to withhold or revoke the clearance required to operate a cruise ship if a company doesn’t report its crimes or fails to pay a penalty.

 In effect, the DOT would become the lead federal agency for cruise ship consumer protection, not unlike the role it plays in aviation consumer protection.
 The bill would also give the federal government the authority to investigate consumer complaints.
 (Related: Are cruise lines doing enough to protect their passengers?)

 The cruise lines say that they are reviewing the bill.
 Passengers are, too.

-Whether the cruise industry’s lobbyists manage to defeat the Cruise Passenger Protection Act or not, we can be grateful that, however briefly, a legislative spotlight has illuminated what some say is one of the least understood, if not the least regulated, sectors of the travel industry.
+Whether the cruise industry’s lobbyists succeed in defeating the Cruise Passenger Protection Act or not, we can be grateful that, however briefly, a legislative spotlight has illuminated what some say is one of the least understood, if not the least regulated, sectors of the travel industry.